malscan/malscan/README.md

 See `malscan -h` for more detailed program usage.

+## Contributing

+If you're interested in contributing to malscan, I am looking for the following help:

+* Feature development
+* Documentation
+* Web design
+* Logo design

+Contact me at `jgrancell@malscan.org` or `josh@joshgrancell.com` if you're interested.

 ## Changelog

 #### Version 1.7.0
-*Release: December 24, 2017*
+*Release: March 22, 2018*
 * Feature: Lock files are used to ensure multiple runs of malscan don't stack.
 * Feature: Configuration options can now be viewed using the malscan -c command. (fixes #10)
 * Feature: Configuration options can now be set using the malscan -s OPTION value command.
-* Fixed: malscan will now correctly check for sudo
+* Fixed: malscan will now correctly check for sudo.
-* Fixed: malscan will now check to see if the user is in the malscan group, in lieu of being run as sudo
+* Fixed: malscan will now check to see if the user is in the malscan group, in lieu of being run as sudo.
+* Fixed: Notifications are now sent in a more spam-checker-friendly format, reducing issues with notifications ending up in the spam folder.
-* Updated: malscan will now use its own freshclam.conf file and /var/lib/malscan signatures directory, to prevent conflicts with ClamAV
+* Updated: malscan will now use its own freshclam.conf file and /var/lib/malscan signatures directory, to prevent conflicts with ClamAV.
 * Updated: The malscan file structure has been updated to conform with the FHS. (fixes #7)
+* Updated: Rewrote the install.sh script to support Fedora, Debian, and CentOS/RHEL 7.
+* Updated: Created RPM packaging for CentOS/RHEL 6, 7, and Fedora 26/27. (fixes #8)
+* Updated: New exhaustive build testing CI pipeline for automated malscan testing.
-* Updated: Removed whitelisting and tripwire scanning until it can be re-worked in a later release
+* Removed: Removed whitelisting and tripwire scanning until it can be re-worked in a later release.
-* Updated: Removed reporting until it can be re-developed in a later release.
+* Removed: Removed reporting until it can be re-developed in a later release.
-* Updated: Rewrote the install.sh script to support Fedora, Debian, and CentOS/RHEL 7
-* Updated: Created RPM packaging for CentOS/RHEL 6, 7, and Fedora 26/27 (fixes #8)
 * Removed: Removed Ubuntu/Debian support while working on packaging.

 #### Version 1.5.3